frank038/SimpleDesktop/README.md

 Free to use and modify.

 This application has been integrated into the program qt5desktop2, along with qt5simpledock.
-Both no more will be developed for bug fixing nor features.
+Both no more will be developed for bug fixing or features.

 Create the empty file "items_position" in the program folder or use the tar packed version.